alessandralpire/alessandralpire/README.md

 - 😆 Olá mundo! haha eu sou Alessandra!
 - 👩🏻‍🎓Cursando análise e desenvolvimento de software.
 - 🌱 Aprendendo e compartilhando por aqui a jornada.
-- 🌈 Mais uma mulher na tec... urrul
+- 📍 LinkeDin: alessandra alpire

 <!---
 alessandralpire/alessandralpire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.